Quintessentially Group: History

 Quintessentially was established in 2000 by Aaron Simpson, Paul Drummond and Ben Elliot.
 Simpson met Drummond at Oxford University and later started the company with business partner Elliot as a small, London-based concierge service.
 Before founding Quintessentially, Elliot had co-founded K-Bar Plc, a group of nightclubs and bars, and Simpson had worked as a film producer.

 From 2002 to 2005, Quintessentially expanded from two offices in the United Kingdom to ten around the world.
 In 2018 the company reports to over 60+ offices in cities such as Cairo, Dubai, Hong Kong, London, Los Angeles and New York.
 In 2010, the company was estimated to have about 86,000 subscribers, including 800 billionaires.
 Quintessentially moved its headquarters from Soho to Portland Place in early 2011.
 In 2017, it was announced that the company was building a "super yacht" for its members.

 In 2015 Quintessentially created the website for an international escort agency called Le Besoin which was registered at its London headquarters.
 When revealed by the Financial Times in 2020, they denied any further involvement in the agency, stating they had “created a website for a client launching a dating service”.

 Since 2019, Ben Elliot has been the Co-Chairman of the Conservative Party, with responsibility for fundraising.
 An accountant’s report described the group's structure as 'opaque and complex'.
-In January 2021 some of Quintessentially UK Limited's 14 sister companies were up a year late in filing their accounts.
+In January 2021 some of Quintessentially UK Limited's 14 sister companies were up to a year late in filing their accounts.
 In 2021 professional services firm Deloitte was sought with finding a buyer for Quintessentially.

 The company has boasted about how it serves wealthy Russian clients, which includes opening an office in Russia and creating a "dedicated Russian team."
 After Russia invaded Ukraine in 2022, the company deleted its webpage that boasted about serving Russian elite clients.